Filter Results (505)

 Typical features of construction management software

-- Bid management: Invite and accept bids from subcontractors and third-party stakeholders, analyze and compare bids to select the best option, send RFIs, and manage a centralized repository of all bidding details.
+- Bid management: Invite and accept bids from subcontractors and third-party stakeholders, analyse and compare bids to select the best option, send RFIs, and manage a centralised repository of all bidding details.

 - Document management: Create, track, store, and manage all project and workforce-related documents so that all stakeholders can easily search documentation as needed.